andleb/Approaching-an-unknown-communication-system/README.md

 # Approaching an unknown communication system by latent space exploration and causal inference

-This repository is the supplement submission of the above paper.
+This repository is part of the supplement submission of the above paper.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials.